-Classic Ethiopian stew combining aromatic, warm spices, chicken, and eggs — wonderfully satisfying to cook as it fills your home with exotic fragrances, and a fantastic filling meal.
-Good-looking too!
+Doro wat is the classic Ethiopian stew combining aromatic, warm spices, chicken, and eggs — wonderfully satisfying to cook as it fills your home with exotic fragrance, and a fantastic, filling meal.

-Aloo Gobi (the name simply means “potatoes and cauliflower”) is a quintessentially Indian dish — simple in its preparation and ingredients, but remarkably complex in its flavors, and ability to complement just about any other dish.
-This version demonstrates how one can use the Bengali spice mixture, panch phoron, to quickly create a vibrant, bright-but-warm, complicated dish in very little time.
+Aloo gobi (the name simply means “potatoes and cauliflower”) is a quintessentially Indian dish — simple in its preparation and ingredients, but remarkably complex in its flavors, and ability to complement just about any other dish.
+Mine uses the Bengali spice mixture, panch phoron, to quickly create a vibrant, bright-but-warm, complicated dish in very little time.

 You might as well face it — everyone in the world is going to make a curry at least once in their lives.
-It’s just a rule of cooking, and there’s good reason for it – a well-spiced homemade curry is one of the nicest things you can make, not only filling your home with the warm aromas of mixed spices but providing a wholesome, healthy, natural meal that is easy to make!
+It’s just a rule of cooking, and there’s good reason — a well-spiced homemade curry is one of the nicest things you can make, not only filling your home with the warm aromas of mixed spices but providing a wholesome, healthy, natural meal that is easy to make!
 The hard part is usually dealing with nearly two dozen spices, but I’ve already done the work with my famous Curry Powder.

-The name for this dish is a terrible pun derived from the French poulet étrangère, meaning “foreign chicken” – it is a combination of flavors from several disparate cuisines, including French, Caribbean, and southeast Asian elements.
-A lively combination of savory, sweet, and spicy flavors, for a little somethin’ different.
+The name for this dish is a terrible pun derived from the French poulet étrangère, meaning “foreign chicken”.
+I’ve combined flavors from disparate cuisines including French, Caribbean, and southeast Asian elements.
+A lively mix of savory, sweet, and spicy flavors, for a little somethin’ different.